Kikobeats/js-mythbusters/workflow/lookup-table.md

 # Lookup table for result matching

-When we optimizing `if`/`else`, the goal is always to minimize the number of conditions to evaluate before taking the correct path.
-The easiest optimization is therefore to ensure that the most common conditions are first:
+When optimizing `if`/`else`, minimize the number of conditions to evaluate.
+This applies to `switch` cases as well.
+The easiest optimization is to ensure that the most common conditions are first:

 ```js
 if (value < 5) {